Everything you need to know about head lice: The Facts

 Head lice are blood-sucking insects

 The Head Louse is a tiny wingless, parasitic insect with six legs that lives on the human scalp.
-Head Lice.
+Head Lice (plural for Louse) crawl all over the scalp, gripping hair shafts as they move quickly.
 They can only survive on human blood and need to feed from the scalp 3 to 4 times a day.
 The lice bite into the scalp and extract the blood directly from the bite.

 Head lice operate as a family

-The head lice family consists of nits, eggs and lice: head lice egg, the nymph (adolescent louse) and the adult louse.
+The head lice family consists of nits, eggs and lice: the nit (empty egg casing), head lice egg, the nymph (adolescent louse) and the adult louse.
 There are female and male lice and head lice do reproduce sexually.
 Read more about head lice families.

 Head lice are worldwide